Non-Stationary Online Structured Prediction with Surrogate Losses: Addressing More General Settings

-As a cautionary note, one might be tempted to increase the strong convexity parameter $\lambda$ arbitrarily to shrink the $O((1+P_T)/\lambda)$ term; however, this simultaneously increases the scale of $L_{\Omega_\tau}$ and thus enlarges $F_T$ (see also \citealp[Proposition~2]{Blondel2020-tu}).
-The value of~$\lambda$ should be chosen to balance this trade-off.
+As a cautionary note, one might be tempted to increase the strong convexity parameter $\lambda$ arbitrarily to shrink the $O((1+P_T)/\lambda)$ term; however, this also increases the scale of $L_{\Omega_\tau}$ and thus enlarges $F_T$ (see also \citealp[Proposition~2]{Blondel2020-tu}).
+Therefore, the value of~$\lambda$ should be chosen to balance this trade-off.